“The subconscious paintings by George Morton-Clark are a radical alienation of images, which usually have an expression of anxiety and mental abyss.”

 George Morton-Clark was born and raised in Tooting, South London; a descendant of Sir Joshua Reynolds, the founder, and first president of the Royal Academy of Arts.

-Now based in East London he has exhibited and sold works across the US, Germany, France, Switzerland and the UK, alongside the likes of George Condo, Tracey Emin, Andrew Salgado and Damien Hurst.
+Now based in East London he has exhibited and sold works across the US, Germany, France, Switzerland and the UK, alongside the likes of George Condo, Tracey Emin, Andrew Salgado and Damien Hirst.
 He has also collaborated with major brands including DeLonghi, The Macmillan Cancer Trust and Penguin Books.

 His works are large and bold canvases of oil and acrylic within a contemporary abstract form, taking inspiration from films, music, his travels and even lucid dreams.